Sharing the Night Sky with the Public Since 1949

 Astrophotography Special Interest Group

 The Denver Astronomical Society (DAS) has established a Special Interest Group amongst its members devoted to Astrophotography.
 Do you want to learn or improve your skills in astrophotography?
 Do you enjoy viewing pictures of the Sun, Moon, Planets, or Deep Sky Objects?
-Ever wonder if you can take similar images?
-Maybe you have skills that you could pass on to novice members.
+Can you take similar images?
+You may have skills that you could pass on to novice members.
 Consider joining DAS and being part of this Special Interest Group.
 Please email us for more information. astrophotogroup@denverastro.org

 The Van Nattan-Hansen-Anderson Scholarship